Table of contents

 Can sentiment analysis bring substantial value to your stock market plan?

 It all comes down to money.
 Is investing in a sentiment analysis tool worth your money and time?
+Could professional traders benefit from the analysis?
+Will it have a positive impact on their companies?

 Media monitoring tool can help you stay on up-to-date.
 Based on the filters you set up, you’ll receive the news you’re most interested in.